aiSTROM -- A roadmap for developing a successful AI strategy

 Risk management is essential when managing any project \citep{cooke2002real}.
 Unlike traditional software, where detailed use case diagrams can describe an entire system in a fairly deterministic and established way \citep{whitten1997systems}, the nature of AI algorithms creates particular kinds of risks and challenges.

-\paragraph*{Stochastic nature} When creating AI software, be it a voice assistant, an autonomous driving system or a music album cover generator, we always have to test how well the developed models function on new, unseen data.
-A manager can `order' developers to make a model that predicts the customers' next action or to generate music that matches a video, but there is no guarantee that the model will work accurately.
-Through several iterations, the development team will need to test how the model performs on different, new datasets, using varying model architectures.
-In addition, since the technology is still rapidly advancing, we need to account time for the continuous education of developers and testing of novel/better technologies that may come out mid-project.
+\paragraph*{Stochastic nature} When creating AI software, be it a voice assistant, an autonomous driving system or a music album cover generator, the developed models always need to be tested with new, unseen data.
+A manager can `order' developers to make a model that predicts the customers' next action or to generate music that matches a video, however, there is no guarantee that the model will work accurately.
+Through several iterations, the development team will need to test how the model performs on different, new datasets.
+During this process, the model architectures is often adjusted.
+In addition, since the technology is still rapidly advancing, time needs to be reserved for the continuous education of developers and testing of novel/better technologies that may come out mid-project.
 Such uncertainties need to be taken into account during development as they can create longer development time, a need for more/better data, research time, and even the need to pivot to a more feasible problem statement.
 Given this uncertainty, it makes sense to develop a prototype first, before investing a lot in an AI idea.
-We can also look at competitors, to see if they have working models.
-Both can give an idea as to how feasible the desired task is and alert the organization on time if a pivot is needed.
+Organizations can also look at competitors to see if they have working models.
+Both approaches can give an idea as to how feasible the desired task is and alert the organization on time if a pivot is needed.